 Summary: MSM is found naturally in fruits, vegetables, grains, animals and humans.
 It provides sulphur to make other chemicals in the body which can improve post-exercise muscle and joint pain.

 Why should you take care of your joints?

-Training on consecutive days with no rest over time can result in the joints suffering from too much trauma and can lead to injury.
+3. No rest days: Training on consecutive days with no rest over time can result in the joints suffering from too much trauma and can lead to injury.

-A lack of sleep can also result in poor recovery as when we sleep our body produces hormones that deliver nutrients to the right places for full recovery.
+Lack of sleep can also result in poor recovery as when we sleep our body produces hormones that deliver nutrients to the right places for full recovery.

 1. Use the right training routine

 Depending on the sport, using the right training regime is important to make sure you are not putting your joints through too much effort.
 In bodybuilding for example, a routine that alternates between periods of higher volume and repetition with periods of lower repetition and heavier weight tends to be recommended.

 Improper warm-up before training leads to risk of injury.
 A warm-up doesn’t need to take too much time: it can involve riding a stationary bike for 10 minutes, walking uphill for 15 minutes, or a lighter set in one of your reps.

 The common recommendations are to follow a healthy Mediterranean-style diet with plenty of wholegrain carbohydrates, fruits, vegetables, fish, some meat and butter and vegetables and plant oils.
 All these foods contain an array of nutrients, including omega-3 fatty acids.
 These have anti-inflammatory properties that in the long run supports good joint health.3,4